 Dayton Refusal to Submit Attorney

-The legal team at Joslyn Law Firm has the DUI prosecution experience and specialized BAC test training necessary to get beyond any trumped-up charges to the case that the prosecution really has against you.
-If you have been charged with OVI refusal to submit in Montgomery County, Miami County, Clark County, Greene County, or the surrounding areas you don't have to accept the penalties under Ohio's implied consent law.
+The legal team at Joslyn Law Firm has the Dayton-area DUI defense experience and specialized BAC test training necessary to get beyond any trumped-up charges to the case that the prosecution really has against you.
+If you have been charged with OVI refusal to submit in Montgomery County, Miami County, Clark County, Greene County, or the surrounding areas you don’t have to accept the penalties under Ohio’s implied consent law.
 Contact the experienced DUI defense attorneys at Joslyn Law Firm to schedule your free consultation.
 Call (937) 356-3969 today.

 Legal Requirements for Dayton BAC Test Refusal Charge